Would you like more people visiting your artist website?

 Your social media call to action should inspire your audience to do a particular task.
 Knowing what your objectives are will help you to write better call to actions.

 - Do you want your audience to visit your website to view more information on your newest art?

 - Would you like to have them read more about a sale or event that you are holding?

-- Would you like them just to engage on your post so you can have more organic reach?
+- Would you like them just to engage in your post so you can have more organic reach?

 The main goal for your social media call to action is to lead them to your blog or website to gather more information you would like the reader to consume.

 Before you can have your audience follow through with a CTA, you will need to catch their attention by creating an appealing post.
-You need to have your audience stop in their tracks when they are scrolling through their news feed.
+You want your audience to stop in their tracks when they are scrolling through their news feed.

 With so much content on social media sites, you will have to go the extra mile if you want people to notice you.